Introduction

 We use your personal data in the provision of services:

-The legal grounds which we rely on to process your data include: performance of a contract, consent through the agreements we sign of in the event of marketing materials through preferences gathered and legitimate business interest.
+The legal grounds upon which we rely to process your data include: performance of a contract, consent

 We have a legitimate business interest in: